 An understanding of the detailed network requirements of each video service offering and an understanding of how IP-based technologies behave in the delivery of these services are the first steps in designing a network optimized for their transport.
-The rest of this document focuses on network requirements and technologies optimized for contribution and primary distribution services.
+The rest of this document focuses on network requirements and technologies optimized for real-time streamed secondary distribution video transport services, such as broadcast IPTV and cable TV.